nextflow-io/nf-sqldb/README.md

 : The database handle.
 It must be defined under `sql.db` in the Nextflow configuration.

 `statement`
 : The SQL statement to execute.
-This should be a DML statement that can return a count of affected rows.
+This can be any DDL or DML statement that doesn't return a result set.

-## Differences Between Dataflow Operators and Execution Functions
+## Differences Between Dataflow Operators and Execution Function

 The plugin provides two different ways to interact with databases:

 1. **Dataflow Operators** (`fromQuery` and `sqlInsert`): These are designed to integrate with Nextflow's dataflow programming model, operating on channels.

    - `fromQuery`: Queries data from a database and returns a channel that emits the results.
    - `sqlInsert`: Takes data from a channel and inserts it into a database.

-2. **Execution Functions** (`sqlExecute` and `executeUpdate`): These are designed for direct SQL statement execution that doesn't require channel integration.
+2. **Execution Function** (`sqlExecute`): This is designed for direct SQL statement execution that doesn't require channel integration.
-   - `sqlExecute`: Executes a SQL statement without returning any data.
-   - `executeUpdate`: Executes a SQL statement and returns the count of affected rows.
+   - `sqlExecute`: Executes a SQL statement.
+For DML operations, it returns the count of affected rows.
+For DDL operations, it returns null.

 Use **Dataflow Operators** when you need to:

 - Query data that will flow into your pipeline processing
 - Insert data from your pipeline processing into a database

-Use **Execution Functions** when you need to:
+Use **Execution Function** when you need to:

 - Perform database setup (creating tables, schemas, etc.)
 - Execute administrative commands
 - Perform one-off operations (deleting all records, truncating a table, etc.)